 ECHA has created a mapping tool of all registered substances called the chemical universe in which each substance is assigned to a pool that indicates the regulatory actions already initiated or under consideration for that substance.
 It also identifies those substances for which the need for suitable regulatory actions still needs to be determined.

-The chemical universe helps national authorities, ECHA and the Commission to focus on substances of (potential) concern and identify appropriate regulatory actions.
-This is key for authorities to achieve the objectives of REACH to increase the protection of human health and the environment.
+The chemical universe helps national authorities, ECHA and the European Commission focus on substances of (potential) concern and identify appropriate regulatory actions.
+This is key for authorities to achieve the REACH objectives increasing the protection of human health and the environment.
 ECHA publishes the chemical universe to improve transparency on the actions of authorities towards industry and other stakeholders.